ibleaman/JPPC/concerts.md

 _____

-*SECOND ENCORE PERFORMANCE OF OUR SPRING and FALL 2019 GALAS*
+*SECOND ENCORE PERFORMANCE OF OUR SPRING and FALL 2019 CONCERTS*

 ### Yiddish Flavors of Love:
 ### A Musical Celebration

-*ENGLISH SUPERTITLES*
+*ENGLISH TRANSLATIONS PROVIDED*

 Songs about...
 flirtation ~ nostalgia ~ passion ~ seduction